Photos from the event

-The event will feature short presentations on Particle Physics, International Collaboration and the Impact of Future Research, followed by an open panel discussion on current and future possibilities in each area, and an online mixer with a chance for you to talk one-on-one with the experts.
+The event will feature short presentations on Particle Physics, International Collaboration and the Impact of Future Research, followed by an open panel discussion and Q&A on current and future possibilities in each area.

 This event has been organized by members of Charles University, Czech Technical University, Czech Academy of Sciences, the International Particle Physics Outreach Group (IPPOG), CERN, CMS and ATLAS experiments.

 Header image credit © CERN